The lettuce, initially cultivated by the Ancient Egyptians for its oil, is now a staple in a salad. It’s boring. Innocuous. Well, think again!

 Promotes Brain Health

-Rich amounts of vitamin K, folate, beta-carotene, potassium and lutein help to increase blood flow to the brain, stimulate the brain cells, providing increased cognition, concentration, response time, and neural activity, and helping to reduce the decline of cognitive abilities and protecting against dementia.
-Furthermore, nitrate in the lettuce is converted to nitric oxide, a cellular signalling molecule, promoting endothelial function and further slowing cognitive decline and neurological disorders.
-Research has suggested that lettuce has neuroprotector potential to as a remedy for neurodegenerative diseases.
+Rich amounts of vitamin K, folate, beta-carotene, potassium, and lutein help to increase blood flow to the brain, stimulate the brain cells, provide increased cognition, concentration, response time, and neural activity, and help to reduce the decline of cognitive abilities and protecting against dementia.
+Furthermore, nitrate in the lettuce is converted to nitric oxide, a cellular signaling molecule, promoting endothelial function and further slowing cognitive decline and neurological disorders.
+Research has suggested that lettuce has neuroprotector potential as a remedy for neurodegenerative diseases.
 This followed a study to evaluate its capability in protecting neurons against glucose/serum deprivation (GSD)-induced cell injury which confirmed that it was able to control neuron cell death.
-The death of neurons can lead to memory loss, dementia, severe neurodegenerative diseases such as Alzheimer’s and Parkinson’s.
+The death of neurons can lead to memory loss, dementia, and severe neurodegenerative diseases such as Alzheimer’s and Parkinson’s.

 Promotes Eye Health

 Lettuce seed oil contains vitamin A and carotenoids such as lutein and zeaxanthin which help to promote better eye health, nourishing the cells of the eye, sharpening vision, preventing UV rays from damaging the retina, and protecting against macular degeneration, eye disease, and cataract formation.

 Vitamins A, C & K in addition to calcium are essential for good bone health, and all can be found in lettuce seed oil.
 They are vital for collagen production which is the first step of bone formation.
 Vitamin A helps in the development of new bones, and vitamin C protects against bone depletion, whilst vitamin K helps to strengthen the bones, protects against fractures, and improves bone mineral density.
 Together they reduce the risk of osteopenia (reduced bone mass).